 Many more linked sets available from ES3DStudios in a range of 3D formats.
 All renders shown here created with the 3DSMax MR renderer.
 Modeled predominately in quads.
 Quoted poly count is for triangles.
 Set includes night vision goggles and bandana.

 Please Note: All textures come in their own 'Textures' zip download.
 After downloading the model format you want, please download the texture zip.
-Get in touch for a full range of customisations to your exact spec.
+Get in touch for a full range of customizations to your exact spec.
 Full range of OpFor characters also available, as well as region specific architecture.
 Model was originally created for use in a high-end simulation product.

 The 3rd Infantry Division (Rock of the Marne) is a United States infantry division based at Fort Stewart, Georgia.
 It is a direct subordinate unit of the U.S. Army Forces Command, and boasts a storied history of valorous service in World War I in France and World War II in Italy.